Child Safety: Pets

 Pets and young children

 Children will likely encounter pets whether or not they have them in their own home.
-Teach your children how to approach animals, and set rules for your children to follow when they are around a pet:
+Teach your children how to approach animals, and set rules.
+For example:2, 3

 Also, teach children how to react if they are confronted with an aggressive pet.
 The following apply specifically to dogs, but some concepts can apply to other household pets: